johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Syntax {#abnf-syntax}

 Informally, the Set-Cookie response header field contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
-Servers SHOULD NOT send Set-Cookie header fields that fail to conform to the following
+User agents SHOULD send Set-Cookie header fields that conform to the following grammar:
-grammar:

 ~~~ abnf
 set-cookie        = set-cookie-string